-When the County must remove and replace a mailbox support, it shall be done in such a manner as to cause minimal interruption of mail delivery.
+When the County must remove and replace a mailbox support, it shall be done in such a manner as to cause no interruption of mail delivery if at all possible.

 X. Spacing of Mailbox Supports

 In accordance with Minnesota Rules Chapter 8818, mailbox supports shall be spaced no closer than 30 inches.